EDiLD/edild.github.com/about.md

 </p>

 <p>
-Since November 2015 I also work as a part-time freelance scientist \& consultant.
-Main topics are data sourcing (web scraping), data cleaning, data analysis of environmental and ecological data.
-Moreover, I give course on ecological statistics using the software "R".
+Since November 2015 I also work as a part-time **freelance scientist & consultant**.
+Main topics are: data sourcing (web scraping), cleaning and analysis of environmental and ecological data.
+Moreover, I give courses on ecological statistics using the software "R".
 Feel free to contact me, if you're interested.
 </p>